abh1nash/lote-chat/README.md

 - Custom Server
 - Reactions to messages
 - Better design for modals
+- Other functionalities that I am not currently able to think of

 If anyone wants to make contributions of any kind, you are always welcome!